Raccoonyz/unfriend-bot/README.md

 When done, at the top, click `New Project`
 You'll see a dropdown list.
 Select **hello-express**.
 Wait a little bit and you should be in your project.

-Now you're in the project, but **it is public so anyone can see it.** To fix this, click the button at the top left then click the lock.
+Now you're in the project, but **it is public so anyone can see it.** To fix this, click `Share` at the top left.
+Click `Public` and a dropdown list will pop out.
+From the list, select `Private` then click out of the share popup box.
 Go to `server.js` in your project and delete everything in it.
 Copy the contents of the `server.js` file on **this** GitHub project and paste it into the `server.js` file in the Glitch project.
 At the bottom, click Tools then Console.
 Enter `npm install noblox.js`.